trilogy-group/social-toolkit-site/website/docs/reference/api.md

 Content-Type: application/json

 {
-    "feedback": "Your feedback about the resonse, to improve the next generation version output" }
+    "feedback": "Your feedback regarding the response, which helps improve future outputs.", "output_index": 0                                       // Optional: This 0-based index specifies which output to apply the feedback to when multiple outputs are generated.
+                                                            // If omitted, the feedback will apply to all outputs in case of multiple outputs.
+}
 ```